Woolfsky/startup/notes.md

 ```

 **Rendering**<br>
-When `render` is called, the new DOM is compared to the existing one, and only the discrepancies are updated.<br>
+When `render` is called, the new DOM is compared to the existing one, and only the discrepancies are updated.
+Whatever is returned from the render function is inserted into the component HTML element.<br>
 <br>

 **Components**<br>
 Components are like JavaScript functions.
 They accept arbitrary inputs (called “props”) and return React elements (pretty much HTML) describing what should appear in the DOM. `props` stands for properties, and are the arguments passed into the components.
 They consist of things like `id` in `<div id="my_id">`.
 You can access them using dot notation, '{props.name}', as long as your component function takes in `props`.<br>
 <br>

 **Events**<br>
 Handling events in React is very similar to handling events in javascript except that
 React events are named using camelCase, rather than lowercase and you pass a function as the event handler, rather than a string.